sarath-mec/smks-docker-hdp/README.md

 fi
 ```

-When the above is complete, you should be able to access Ambari's web UI on $N1:8080 and install your cluster on nodes master0.dev, dn0.dev and dn1.dev
+When the above is complete, you can access Ambari's web UI on $N1:8080 and configure your cluster.

+TODO:
-TODO: Create blueprints for automated cluster install post container startup
+1. Create blueprints for automated cluster install post container startup
+2. Add the overlay 'dev' network to your machine's DNS